FA 404 (M): Advanced Art History, Non-Western Art

 Required texts:

-There will also be about 4-5 articles required during second half of the semester; these will be available online
+There will also be about 4-5 articles required during the semester; these will be available online through the library website - information will be added for access to these.

 Course Goals/Objectives:

-3. An overview of some of the major contemporary issues/problems that have arisen, particularly regarding concerns about identity, discrimination, impact of tourism and the art market, white patrons and influence, conflicts and contradictions between "traditional" and Western cultures, and the legacy of colonialism.
+2. An historical understanding of art works and artists' practices in the Pacifid within the wide variety of social, cultural, political, and economic contexts, especially with regard to concerns about identity, discrimination, impact of tourism and the art market, white patrons and influence, conflicts and contradictions between "traditional" and Western cultures, and the legacy of colonialism.
+(Relates to WSU Learning Goal #6.
+Specialty)

 Course Requirements (300 points possible):